Folic Acid

 - Hypersensitivity to the active substance or to any of the excipients

-- Patients with malignant disease, unless megaloblastic anaemia is due to folic acid deficiency
+- Patients with malignant disease, unless megaloblastic anaemia due to folic acid deficiency is present

 Side effects

-- May worsen symptoms of co-existing vitamin B12 deficiency (should never be used to treat anaemia without full investigation of the cause)
+- May worsen the symptoms of co-existing vitamin B12 deficiency — never use to treat anaemia without full investigation of the cause

 Interactions

-- Sulfasalazine - may reduce absorption of folic acid
+- Sulfasalazine — may reduce the absorption of folic acid

-- Cholestyramine - may interfere with folic acid absorption; take folic acid 1 hour before or 4-6 hours after cholestyramine
+- Cholestyramine — may interfere with folic acid absorption; on prolonged cholestyramine therapy take folic acid 1 hour before or 4 to 6 hours after cholestyramine

-- Anticonvulsants (phenytoin, phenobarbital, primidone) - serum levels may be reduced by folate; monitor and adjust anticonvulsant dose
+- Anticonvulsants (phenytoin, phenobarbital, primidone) — serum levels may be reduced by folate administration; monitor carefully and adjust the anticonvulsant dose as necessary

-- Fluorouracil - fluorouracil toxicity may occur; avoid the combination
+- Fluorouracil — fluorouracil toxicity may occur in patients taking folic acid; this combination should be avoided

-- Antacids containing aluminium or magnesium - may reduce folic acid absorption; take antacids at least 2 hours after folic acid
+- Edible clay and antacids containing aluminium or magnesium — may reduce folic acid absorption; take antacids at least two hours after folic acid.
+Folic acid may also reduce intestinal absorption of zinc (of particular importance in pregnancy).
+Antibiotics may interfere with the microbiological assay for serum and erythrocyte folate, causing falsely low results.

 Clinical monograph